-Pride for Youth is a service and an advocate for lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) young people through age 30.
+Pride for Youth is a service and an advocate for lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) young people through age 30.
 Our Adult Sexual Health Program serves LGBTQ individuals through age 45.
-Our mission is to enhance the health, wellness and cultural competency of LGBTQ young people through supportive services, education and youth development.
-We believe that LGBTQ young people are courageous, bright, creative and exceptional youth that enhance our communities.
+Our mission is to enhance the health, wellness and cultural competency of LGBTQ young people through education, supportive services and youth development.
+We serve New York State’s Nassau County, Suffolk County, and Queens.

 *Registration is not required for any of our programs.
 While you may wish to call ahead to ensure eligibility and confirm activity times, walk-ins are always welcome!

 In 1993, Long Island Crisis Center started Pride for Youth at a time when support and outreach to LGBTQ youth on Long Island was virtually non-existent.
 Pride for Youth has grown to encompass multiple services addressing many of the needs of LGBTQ youth and their families.

 - Pride for Youth created the Coffeehouse program in 1995 – the first suburban coffeehouse for LGBTQ youth in the country.